bschirmer/dotnet-core-react-test/README.md

 There are a few things that were developed for POC only and I would have put more time into if I had the chance.
 1. After developing a working POC I learned about the Unit of Work pattern.
 As this is already working and because this is only a POC, I decided not to refactor and add it in.
 The repositories I added are not used, but would be used alongside unit of work if this were a real app.
 2. Because of the above, I realised my unit tests could do with some improving.
 For instance, they could use a mock class with mock data which would tie in nicely with the real repositories.
 3. Data structure is stored in memory.
-For a real app, this would obviously be a database.
+For a real app, this would be a database.
 Furthermore, the data layer would be the only layer that interacts with the database.
 4. I would add proper error handling and proper API requests/responses, this would also improve the swagger.

+As mentioned above, the swagger page could use some improving.
+Because of the static data and no test database, the swagger works but you have to add data with the /cart/add before trying to retrieve

 ### Technology notes
 This is my first time using docker and I have only used react a handful of times.
 There are 2 dockerfiles, 1 in the root and 1 in the react project.
 Originally I had them combined but could not get everything running properly.